-CWE Instructor Nam ne:
+CWE Instructor Name:

-Talanhana #.

-reiepnone #:
+Telephone #:

 Best time to call:

 Course Section #:

 Final contact date:

 Please note: Only the hours you work AFTER you complete orientation and officially enroll in the CWE class are applicable to this class.

 Mission Statement

 Allan Hancock College provides quality educational opportunities that enhance student learning and the creative, intellectual, cultural, and economic vitality of our diverse community.